Tribal and Subsistence Fishing Beneficial Uses

 The Lahontan Water Board completed a Basin Plan Amendment process to add the definitions for the Tribal Beneficial Uses to the Water Quality Control Plan for the Lahontan Region.
 Documents related to this action are provided below.

-To receive email announcements, updates, and other information on the Region 6 Lahontan Region - Tribal Cultural and Subsistence Fishing Beneficial Uses, please subscribe to our email list.
+Subscribe to the Region 6 Lahontan Region - Tribal Cultural and Subsistence Fishing Beneficial Uses email topic to receive notifications and the latest updates.

 Project Contacts: